Los Gatos Foodie is a recipe website for the home cook focusing on natural food with a global twist by Brenda Grimse.

 I created Los Gatos Foodie in January 2011 with the intention of having a way to share recipes with family and friends.
-Since then, the website has been visited by thousands of visitors in over 100 counties.
+Since then, the website has been visited by thousands of visitors in 147 countries.
 It's a lot of fun for me.
 I have tons of recipes that I've cooked over the years, so I mostly started with those.
 Now I am branching out and have challenged myself to cook at least one dish from all the major cuisines of the world.
 Too ambitious?
 Probably.
 But still fun.
 I cook and photograph everything myself, with the occasional help from my husband who holds the lighting apparatus for me while I snap the pictures.
 Oh yeah, and he likes to eat the food too.

 Type of Food

 I generally think of recipes and food in terms of cuisine type, so that's how this site is organized.
 I have an interest in international cuisine and have started a project called Global Bites to highlight this area.
 I cook using natural ingredients, no processed food.
 I believe in a whole-food diet, grass-fed meats, real butter, no fake stuff, and lots of vegetables.

 Where I Get The Recipes